Home

 As a tetracyclic anti-depressant,

-mirtazapine may cause an increase in blood pressure and heart rate,
+mirtazapine may cause an increase in blood pressure and heart rate.
+Having

-hypotension so should be used with caution in patients with heart problems.
+hypotension (low blood pressure) so should be used with caution in patients with heart problems.

 It may increase cholesterol levels.
 Some members of my support group have